 As the width of the trailer is 2.4m, it is possible to load 2 x standard pallets (1m long x 1.2m wide), side by side across the width of the trailer; 2 x 1.2m = 2.4m.
 The two pallets will measure 1m down the length of the trailer, so combined, these two pallets will equal 1 Loading Metre, or 1LDM (sometimes referred to as 1 x Deck).

 1 x Euro pallet = 0.4 Loading Metres (LDM)

 When it comes to euro pallets, these can be loaded on to the trailer in two ways.

 Alternatively, 3 x euro pallets will fit side by side across the width of the trailer; 3 x 0.8m = 2.4m.
-The three pallets will measure 1.2m down the length of the trailer, so combined, the three pallets will equal 1.2 Loading Metres (1.2LDM).
+The three pallets will measure 1.2m down the length of the trailer, so combined, the three pallets will equal 1.2 Loading Metres (1.2LDM) (see image to left).

 The haulier will load the trailer so as to maximise the space available to them, while ensuring that it is safe, and the risk of goods being damaged during transit is minimised.